What is administration

 How Long does Administration Last?

 This really does depend on the circumstances at hand.
-The administrators will usually take on the contracts of the company after a period of 14 days has lapsed.
+The administrators will usually take on the contracts of the company after a period of 14 days has elapsed.
 It’s very desirable that the business is sold before this date is reached.
 Insolvency practitioners cannot run the business at a loss, as it will affect the creditors.
 If there is a large amount of money to collect, then trading for a longer period may be required.
 During this time, regular reports to the creditors will need to be carried out.

 In the UK, between the months of April and June 2020, reports have shown that over 386 companies in England and Wales filed for administration.